 a.
-Liverpool City Council CRG
+Liverpool City Council CRG and Youth Funding

-Funding is received from Liverpool City Council Community Resources Grants team towards the costs of providing capacity building services to Liverpool organisations.
-Funding for the year was £51,823 (2022: £39,459).
+Funding is received from Liverpool City Council Community Resources Grants team towards the costs of providing capacity building services to Liverpool organisations and benefitting young people.
+Funding for the year was £49,458 (2023: £61,823).